Evaluating the Evaluator: Problems with SemEval-2020 Task 1 for Lexical Semantic Change Detection: Discussion

 \subsubsection{Lexical Semantic Change or sense inventory change?}

 Many lexical semantic change benchmarks operationalise change through a reduced analytical framework which treats lexical semantic change as change in sense inventory in order to make annotation and evaluation feasible.
 SemEval-2020 Task 1 is an influential example of this broader design logic.
 In subtask 1, a lexeme is assigned the label of 1 if it has gained or lost a sense.
 In subtask 2, the degree of change of a lexeme is determined by the divergence of its sense distributions between 2 periods \citep{schlechtweg_semeval-2020_2020}.
-Even though this is practically useful, it is theoretically narrow.
-It assumes that word meaning can be represented as a stable set of discrete senses, and that semantic change happens when one sense is added, lost, split, or merged.
-That view fits some clear cases, but it misses much of how meaning actually changes.
-Again, note that the issues discussed below are not unique to SemEval-2020, but reflect broader methodological trade-offs in lexical semantic change benchmarking.
+This formulation has clear practical advantages: it provides annotatable units, produces explicit gold labels, and allows systems to be compared quantitatively.
+However, it also narrows the phenomenon of lexical semantic change to one particular representation of meaning, namely discrete sense inventories.
+The issues discussed below are therefore not unique to SemEval 2020, but reflect broader methodological trade-offs in lexical semantic change detection benchmarking.

-The first problem is discreteness.
+The first limitation concerns the discreteness of senses.
 Sense boundaries are rarely sharp \citep{cruse_lexical_1986, geeraerts_vaguenesss_1993, kilgarriff_i_1997}.
-Many uses lie between established senses, and diachronic change often proceeds gradually through contextual extension, pragmatic strengthening, or shifts in prototype structure \citep{geeraerts_theories_2010, hanks_lexical_2013, traugott_semantic_2017}.
+Many usages lie between established senses, and diachronic change often proceeds gradually through contextual extension, pragmatic strengthening, or shifts in prototype structure \citep{geeraerts_theories_2010, hanks_lexical_2013, traugott_semantic_2017}.
 If meaning changes continuously, then a before/after comparison of sense inventories imposes an artificial categorical structure on a gradient process.